-The installation process for wired home security systems is complex and time taking.
+The installation process for wired home security systems is complex and takes time.
 These systems need a connection and setup using multiple networks running from cameras to recorder and router and vice-versa.
 Moreover, these systems offer limited flexibility because the equipment needs accessibility to a power outlet.

-If burglars cut the phone lines from outside the home, they can conveniently disable your wired security system, and burglars know this!
+If burglars cut the phone lines from outside the home, they can conveniently disable your wired security system, and they know this!

-If you are living in a rented house, uninstalling and removing a system can prove a challenge.
-Some security systems are not even removable, and your security company may also refuse to uninstall and move it to a new place.
+If you are living in a rented house, uninstalling, and removing a system can prove a challenge.
+Some security systems are not easily removable, and your security company may also refuse to uninstall and move it to a new place.

-The wired security systems work when connected with a continuous power supply.
+Wired security systems work when connected with a continuous power supply.
 In case of power outages, your property’s security is at risk.
-You can deal with this issue by arranging a power backup generator at your premises.
+You can proactively overcome this issue by arranging a power backup generator at your premises.

 The choice of security system depends mainly on the size of your property and your requirements.
-Wired security systems offer reliability and consistency while wireless systems provide flexibility of installation.
+Wired security systems offer reliability and consistency while wireless systems provide flexibility of installation and easy transferability.
 You can install wireless systems in spots where you cannot place a wired security system.
-You have to evaluate your security needs and the size of your property along with installation and performance concerns of both systems to make the right decision.
+It’s important to evaluate your security needs and the size of your property along with installation and performance concerns of both systems to make the right decision.

-Regardless of whether you choose wireless or wired home security systems, both offer protection and safety from external threats when you are not on your premises.
-The cost of a wired system is comparatively lower and you can install it permanently.
+Regardless of whether you choose wireless or wired home security systems, both offer protection and safety from external threats.
+The cost of a wired system is comparatively lower, and you can install it permanently.
 These systems are efficient and reliable.
 However, a power outage can render the system useless.

 A wireless security system provides flexibility with several features, including home automation.
-You don’t need a direct wired connection with the power supply or landline.
-The wireless alarm system also protects your place, even during a power outage but you need to replace the batteries often.
-Moreover, signal interruptions can cause false alarms.
+You don’t need a direct wired connection with the power supply or a landline.
+The wireless alarm system continues to protect your home even during a power outage, but you need to replace the batteries at regular intervals.
+Moreover, signal interruptions and user errors can trigger the alarm, so you must take the right steps to minimize false alarms.